 You stand, and then the panic begins.
-You know the kind.
 Sweaty palms.
 Difficulty breathing.
-It feels like you’re unable to talk.
+Feels like you’re unable to talk.
 You remember your notes and glance down.
-They all seem a blur.
+They seem a blur.
 As you lift the paper higher you notice your hands are shaking.
-The.
-Words.
-Won’t.
-Come.

 Welcome to the joy of public speaking.

 Public speaking is something pretty much everyone has struggled with at some point or another.
-It’s a problem that’s particularly relevant in the digital age.
-We might all be used to Tweeting, Facebooking and Snapchatting, but how about some real face-to-face communication?
-How about if there are 20-100 of those faces looking back at you?
+Except perhaps those annoyingly perfect etroversts we all hate.
+You know the ones.
+It’s a problem that’s relevant in the digital age.
+We might all be competent Tweeters, Facebookers and Snapchatters, but what about real face-to-face communication?
+How about if there are 20-100 of those faces facing back at you?

 Just a few years later I had to give another talk about marketing to a group of film students.
 I was dreading it.
 But you know what happened this time?
 I stood up in front of the darkened lecture room and I talked.
-Somehow, this time, I had something to talk about.
 This time I hadn’t prepared notes.
 I just talked about what I knew, and by this stage I knew my job pretty well.
 I knew the dos and don’ts.
 I had a few anecdotal stories.
 I had something to share.
-The students seemed interested and asked some questions, and hopefully went away knowing a little bit more.
-I went away—very relieved, actually.
+The students seemed interested and asked some questions and hopefully went away knowing a little more.

-Well I would say, two things.
-Firstly, within most topics, you can find your passion.
-Find the angle that most affects you, and talk about that.
+First, within most topics, you can find your passion.
+Find the angle that most affects you and talk about that.

 Steve Jobs is a good example.
 The Apple founder is a storyteller.
 One of his most famous quotes on the topic is: